 Burnout is taking a toll on the modern workforce.
 Teams are stretched thin, with more work on their plates and stress increasing outside of work.
 It’s time to get creative.

-Traditional approaches to employee engagement aren't going to cut it in 2022.
+Traditional approaches to employee engagement aren't going to cut it this year.
 We need to be innovative in how we solve our current problems, push the envelope, and take risks.

 Bring your team into the conversation and ask what they need to be engaged.
 Analyze the results and make some big bets to re-engage them.
 That might mean trying things that were taboo just a couple of years ago.
 Whether it's a wholesale shift to remote work, moving to a four day workweek, banning work communication after hours, or something equally groundbreaking– now is the time to try it.